archivesspace/tech-docs/readme_implement.md

 # Installing, configuring and maintaining an ArchivesSpace instance

+This documentation will provide implementers and administrators with the information needed to install, configure and maintain an ArchivesSpase instance.
+Additional documentation is available [for developers](./readme_develop.md) and to provide [a technical overview of ArchivesSpace](./readme_evaluate.md) for evaluation purposes.

+> If you discover errors in the documentation, or would like to suggest or contribute additional documentation, please submit an [issue](https://github.com/archivesspace/tech-docs/issues) or [pull request](https://github.com/archivesspace/tech-docs/pulls) as appropriate.

 ## Installation and configuration
   * [Getting started](./administration/getting_started.md)
   * [Running ArchivesSpace as a Unix daemon](./administration/unix_daemon.md)